MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ### [Enable Horizontal Autoscaling manually](#tab/manual)

-This article uses KEDA to drive the scaling of WLS container in Kubernetes based on Promethues metrics.
+This article uses KEDA to drive the scaling of WLS container in Kubernetes based on Prometheus metrics.
 Follow the steps to integrate KEDA with your AKS cluster.
 To learn more, see [Integrate KEDA with your Azure Kubernetes Service cluster](/azure/azure-monitor/containers/integrate-keda).

 1. Set up a workload identity.